Retired Abroad Tax Guide for Americans

 As a resident of a foreign country, you will probably have to file taxes with that country as well as the US.
-There are some tax-free countries, such as:
+But, there are some tax-free countries, such as:

 Here’s a brief look at some common types of retirement income for expat retirees.

-Contributions made to a 401(k) are tax-deferred, meaning that you will owe taxes on any withdrawals you make once the account has matured.
+Contributions made to a 401(k) are tax-deferred, meaning that you will owe taxes on any withdrawals you make.
 You will have to report and pay this tax to the IRS, no matter where you live.

 Traditional IRA contributions are tax-deductible, and withdrawals are taxed as income.

-Roth IRA contributions are taxed.
+Roth IRA contributions were made from income that had already been taxed.
 This means that qualified withdrawals are tax-free.
 (Though they are not tax-deductible.)